About the Sonos Beam 3.1 Home Theater System

 Trueplay speaker tuning for optimal sound

-If you use your Sonos control app on an iPhone®, iPad®, or iPod touch®, you can use it to fine-tune the Beam with Sonos's handy Trueplay feature.
-It uses the mic built into your mobile device to measure how the sound reflects off your walls and furnishings.
-Then it adjusts the speaker's settings automatically for the best possible sound.
+If you use your Sonos control app on an iPhone®, iPad®, or iPod touch®, you can use it to fine-tune the Sonos Beam with Sonos's Trueplay feature.
+It uses the mic built into your device to measure how the sound reflects off your walls and furnishings, and then it adjusts the speaker's settings for the best possible sound.

 - communicates with other Sonos players via Wi-Fi® or a dedicated Sonosnet™ 2.0 wireless network